 “I was very cautious to not bring up what I did for a living and all, because it wasn’t why I was there,” said Guzman.
 “If someone inquired I was happy to tell them what I was up to, but that wasn’t the agenda at all.”

-If the two had met elsewhere — say a more traditional networking event — they doubt they’d have been able to realize they shared similar outlooks on the role technology and data will play in the future of the health care industry, not to mention life.
+If the two had met elsewhere — say, a more traditional networking event — they wouldn’t have realized they shared similar outlooks on the role technology and data will play in the future of the health care industry.